 Before commencing, ensure that there is valid cylinder information in the system.
 Refer to section 4.20 for more details.

-Select the Change Cylinder Priority command from the Cylinder Menu.
-The list of existing cylinders will be shown.
+Select the Search command from the Orders Menu.
+The list of existing orders will be shown.

-Select one of the cylinders in the list which has a low priority and change it to high priority.
+Select one of the orders in the list which has a low priority and change it to high priority.
 Save the change.

 Reload the list to ensure the changes have been saved.

-Select one of the cylinders in the list which has a high priority and change it to low priority.
+Select one of the orders in the list which has a high priority and change it to low priority.
 Save the change.

 Reload the list to ensure the changes have been saved.

-Print out the screen shot of the cylinder status before and after the priority change to demonstrate the correct information is stored.
+Print out the screen shot of the orders status before and after the priority change to demonstrate the correct information is stored.

 Export Cylinder Queues